psychbruce/ChineseNames/README.md

 8   张艺谋  1950    张    艺    谋  <NA>    3 3.880830 3.661088 3.250000  0.3183426 1.152858  26
 9     王的  2005    王    的  <NA>  <NA>    2 5.189320 1.310983 1.666667 -0.5325489 1.125734  23
 ```

+## A Note on Multi-Character Given Names
+For a Chinese given name with multiple characters, name variables (NU, CCU, NV, and NG) are averaged across characters.
+In other words, we target *characters* rather than *combinations of characters* in Chinese given names.
+Here we summarize the reasons for doing so.
+1. This practice has been accepted by academic community of psychology.
+2. Analyses based on characters are more practical and allow for more specific examination targeting characters used at different locations in a given name.
+3. In computing the percentage of a character used among the Han Chinese population, the Chinese name database has added up all kinds of its usage in either single-character or multi-character given names.
+Therefore, the percentages of characters indeed reflect their all possible usage in naming practices.
+4. Our research has shown that the NU computed by averaging NU across multiple characters (objective NU) is positively correlated with people’s perception (subjective NU) (*r*<sub>obj–subj</sub> = .32, *p* < .001), suggesting an objective–subjective correspondence.
+5. For name variables other than NU, it is the only feasible approach to compute them in a large sample.

+For details, please see the *SI Appendix* (`Bao_2020_Preprint_SI_Unique-name holders are more likely to choose and succeed in unique jobs.pdf`) posted on our OSF Project (https://osf.io/8syrc/).

+We also recommend future researchers to follow this practice in processing Chinese given names.

 ## Author